Molly McNulty

 Research Overview

-Dr. McNulty is interested in the role of law and the policymaking process in health policy, focusing on health equity for the poor and underserved, with particular emphasis on maternal, child and adolescent health.
-She is also interested in innovative teaching methods, including community-engaged pedagogy.
+Dr. McNulty is interested in the role of law and the policymaking process in health policy, focusing on health equity for the poor and underserved, with particular emphasis on reproductive, maternal, child and adolescent health.
+She teaches communication methods for translating scientific information and community perspectives to public policymakers, including elected officials, agency staff, and the courts.
+She is interested in innovative teaching methods, including community-engaged pedagogy.
+For this, she received a national teaching award.

 Research Interests

-• Health equity for the poor and underserved
+• Health law, policy, and advocacy for the poor and underserved

 Courses Offered (subject to change)